jordannholmes/FinalProject/README.md

         -this is fulfilled through the grep command
-2) Create tabs in between taxonomy categories of the remaining data -this is fulfilled through the sed command 3)Obtain Plant Species name
+2) Create tabs in between taxonomy categories of the remaining data -this is fulfilled through the sed command
+3) Obtain Plant Species name
-        -this is fulfilled through the awk command 4)Obtain Unique Species name
+        -this is fulfilled through the awk command
+4) Obtain Unique Species name
-        -this is fulfilled through the sort command 5)Obtain only Species name, no Numerical values
+        -this is fulfilled through the sort command
+5) Obtain only Species name, no Numerical values
         -this is fulfilled through the grep command

 # Authors